wMercadoJ/cucumber_course/README.md

 Please Follow the instructions to push your changes :

-1. You should fork this repository
+1. You should fork this repository.
-2. Only push your changes into your folder Name
+2. Only push your changes into your folder Name.
-3. Create the pull request from your local repository to this repository
+3. Create the pull request from your local repository to this repository.

 Git Commands